Manage updates to Office 365 ProPlus with System Center Configuration Manager

 To use Group Policy to enable this capability, you do the following:

-Download and install the Office 2016 Administrative Template files (ADMX/ADML) from the Microsoft Download Center.
+Download and install the Administrative Template files (ADMX/ADML) for Office from the Microsoft Download Center.

 Enable the Office 365 Client Management policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.